 With the change of seasons, there is always a fresh spark to get creative and switch out some home decor accessories.
-Usually, the start of Fall is when many of us get inspired for new crafts or DIY projects.
+Usually, the start of Fall is when many of us get inspired for new crafts or DIY projects either for ourselves or to sell at craft shows.
 The care free time of Summer is over and we begin thinking about things inside our homes.
 October brings Halloween which is a jump start to all of the other end of year holidays.
 There are so many Fall crafts that are fun to do so I thought I would simplify with showing only October crafts using book pages.
 Think pumpkins, leaves, and even ghosts!

 Ghost Pop Up Pages

 This first book page craft is super simple but it’s a fun one!
 All it requires is an old book, a pencil, scissors, tape, and a black sharpie.
 You do need to draw a ghost or two but if you can draw a curvy line, you shouldn’t have a problem.

 The first step is to find an old book that you don’t mind cutting into.
 At least there is very minimal damage to the book with this craft.
 So, if you decide later that you really need to read it, you can just push down those ghosts and tape them back in place.

 Once you decide on a book, open it up to about the middle.
 With a pencil, draw a ghost on each of the two pages.
 If you don’t like your ghostly shape, either erase or simply turn the page and start over.
 Keep the bottom of the ghost fairly straight across for later folding.
 Add details like eyes that you can fill in with a black sharpie.

 Now it’s time to cut out the ghosts but not all the way!
 Start with a straight cut down from the top of the page.
 Then, continue cutting around the ghost outline at one side but stop when you get lost to the bottom.
 Go back to the top and cut the other side of the ghost ending at the bottom again.